What Is A Platonic Friendship & Why They're Good To Have

 Yes.
 Platonic friendship is possible and can be very beneficial.
 The definition of platonic is an intimate, close friendship without sex.
-Usually, the term ‘platonic friendship’ is used to talk about a friendship between members of the opposite sex, but it can also be used to talk about same-sex friendships too.
+Usually, the term ‘platonic friendship’ is used to talk about a friendship between representatives of the opposite sex, but it can also be used to talk about same-sex friendships too.

 Can platonic friends fall in love?

 Yes.
 However, when platonic friends fall in love, it changes the relationship from a platonic friendship to a romantic relationship.
 It may be that the relationship started as a platonic relationship and feelings heightened over time.
 Interpersonal relationships often change over time, and it can be normal for feelings to arise after spending a lot of time with someone and getting to know them.
 If platonic friends fall in love, in the romantic sense, then it’s no longer a platonic friendship.